armosec/armo-platform-tools/attack-simulator/README.md

      ```bash
      ./attack-simulator.sh
      ```
-   - For additional options, including specifying namespaces and skipping pre-checks, use the help flag to see all available options:
+   - For additional options, including specifying namespaces, timeouts, and skipping pre-checks, use the help flag to see all available options:
      ```bash
      ./attack-simulator.sh --help
      ```

 3. **Options**:
-   - `-n, --namespace NAMESPACE`: Specify the namespace where the pod should be deployed (default: uses the current context namespace or 'default').
+   - `-n, --namespace NAMESPACE`: Specify the namespace where the pod should be deployed (default: current context namespace or 'default').
    - `--kubescape-namespace KUBESCAPE_NAMESPACE`: Specify the namespace where Kubescape components are deployed (default: 'kubescape').
    - `--mode MODE`: Set the execution mode.
 Available modes:
+     - `interactive`: Wait for user input to initiate security incidents.
-     - `investigation`: Allows you to run any command and automatically prints local detections triggered by the command.
+     - `investigation`: Run any command and automatically print local detections triggered by the command.
-     - `interactive`: The script will wait for user input to initiate security incidents.
-     - `run_all_once` (default): Automatically initiates security incidents once and exits.
+     - `run_all_once` (default): Automatically initiate security incidents once and exit.
    - `--verify-detections`: Run local verification for detections.
    - `--use-existing-pod POD_NAME`: Use an existing pod for the simulation instead of deploying a new one.
    - `--learning-period LEARNING_PERIOD`: Define the duration for the learning period of the web app (default: 3 minutes).
-This option is applicable only when deploying a new pod.
+Applicable only when deploying a new pod.
    - `--skip-pre-checks CHECK1,CHECK2,... | all`: Skip specific pre-checks before the script runs.
 Available options:
      - `kubectl_installed`: Skips checking if 'kubectl' is installed.
      - `kubectl_version`: Skips checking if the 'kubectl' client version is compatible with the Kubernetes cluster.
-This check ensures the client and server versions are either the same or within one minor version.
-For example, a client version `1.21` would be compatible with a server version `1.21` or `1.22`.
      - `jq_installed`: Skips checking if 'jq' is installed.
      - `kubescape_components`: Skips checking if Kubescape components are installed and ready.
      - `runtime_detection`: Skips checking if runtime detection is enabled in Kubescape.
      - `namespace_existence`: Skips checking if the specified namespaces exist.
-     - `all`: Skips all the pre-checks mentioned above.
+     - `all`: Skips all of the pre-checks mentioned above.
+   - `--kubescape-readiness-timeout TIMEOUT`: Set the timeout for checking Kubescape components readiness (default: 10 seconds).
+   - `--app-creation-timeout TIMEOUT`: Set the timeout for application pod creation (default: 60 seconds).
+   - `--app-profile-creation-timeout TIMEOUT`: Set the timeout for application profile creation (default: 10 seconds).
+   - `--app-profile-readiness-timeout TIMEOUT`: Set the timeout for application profile readiness (default: 300 seconds).
+   - `--app-profile-completion-timeout TIMEOUT`: Set the timeout for application profile completion (default: 600 seconds).
    - `-h, --help`: Display detailed usage information and exit.

 4. **Cleanup**: